ArcanaFramework/arcana/docs/source/data_model.rst

 .. code-block:: python

-    # NB: 'subject' instead of ClinicalTrial.subject can be used in this
+    # NB: 'subject' instead of Clinical.subject can be used in this
-    # example as the data-space defaults to ClinicalTrial for XNAT stores
+    # example as the data-space defaults to Clinical for XNAT stores
     xnat_dataset = xnat_store.dataset(
         id='MYXNATPROJECT',
         id_inference=[